clux/kubecon2020/kubecon-talk.md

 ## INTRO
 Hey.
 I'm Eirik aka clux on github and am one of the main maintainers on kube-rs.

-Today, talking about the kubernetes api, some of the generic assumptions and invariants that kubernetes wants to maintain, but for the lack of actual generics in the language, is either enforced successfully through consistency, or it's broken.
+Today, talking about the kubernetes api, some of the generic assumptions and invariants that kubernetes wants to maintain, but for the lack of actual generics in the language, are generally enforced through consistency and manual code-generation steps.

-We'll talk a little bit about how a richer type system - like rust's - gives us more a lot more for free in this regard.
-But for kubernetes; it's not be a magic bullet.
+We'll talk a little bit about how rust, with its richer type system, gives us the same consistency for free, and lets us model the api easily.
+Still, it's not a magic bullet.
 Any broken invariants on the Go side would still need to be respected in rust land.
+The hope is that when Go gets generics, a lot of these assumptions get locked down properly.

-But this is still going to be a pretty positive talk.
-Yes, some invariants are broken, but regardless, kubernetes is remarkably consistent in its api despite shortcomings of the language.
-And I'll show some examples of this.
+But in the mean time; this is still going to be a very positive talk.
+Yes, there are some broken invariants, but regardless, kubernetes is remarkably consistent in its api despite shortcomings of the language.
+And we'll show some examples of this from source.

-Finally, this is going to serve as a bit of a high level view into rust async application design....somethingsomething (which was released on stable in just about a year ago - so there's been tons of advancements there).
-IMO, it's now in a really good place, library ecosystem is great and starting to properly stabilize.
-However, the learning curve is ever present.
-And there are some rough edges.
+We'll also touch on a bit of async api design in rust during the process of modelling the api with rust generics.
+Async rust was only properly released about a year ago, and the rust ecosystem has consequently seen enormous advances in this year.
+So if you're not up to speed, you'll at least see some patterns in this talk.

 ## Kubernetes
-Let's talk about kubernetes provides.
+Let's talk about what kubernetes provides.

-## THE GOOD PARTS
-### apimachinery types.go
+### meta types.go in apimachinery
 So let's dive into the most important file of all.
-Meta types in apimachinery.

 TypeMeta.
 https://github.com/kubernetes/apimachinery/blob/master/pkg/apis/meta/v1/types.go#L41-L56